AT4NI/Mini-Sumo/README.md

 ## Code
 - I7ach1: main code used for minisumo robot I7ach1 which uses a ESP32-C3 as the main board
+- GYU: main code used for minisumo robot GYU which uses a ARDUINO NANO as the main controller
 - *SIRUKI: main code used for microsumo robot SIRUKI which uses a ESP32-C3 as the main controller*
 - ALO: main code used for microsumo robot ALO which uses a ESP32-C3 as the main controller
 - ATANI: main code used for minisumo robot ATANI which uses a ARDUINO NANO as the main controller